beacon-House/counselling-portal/docs/implementation-progress.md

 3. Send to OpenAI via edge function for processing
 4. Generate a concise, actionable summary
 5. Update the student record with the generated context
-6. Display the context in the student header with option to view full context
+6. Display the context in the student header
+7. Provide full context viewing capability
+8. Enable manual regeneration

 ### Transcript Processing
 1. Save transcript as a note in the database
 2. Extract content and send to process-transcript edge function
 3. Use AI to identify action items, owners, and deadlines
+4. Check for duplicate tasks
-4. Present extracted items in review interface
+5. Present extracted items in review interface
-5. Allow counsellor to edit, delete, or add items
+6. Allow counsellor to edit, delete, or add items
-6. Create selected items as subtasks in the database
+7. Create selected items as subtasks in the database
-7. Update transcript note with extraction confirmation
+8. Update transcript note with extraction confirmation
+9. Mark new tasks as AI-generated